From Leiden Pilgrim to American president

 The University protected the Pilgrims

 Enrolment at the University offered an important advantage: legal protection.
 Students fell under University jurisdiction and could therefore not easily be prosecuted by parties external to the University.
-This protection turned out to be particularly useful to Thomas Brewer, who we now know also taught students English.
-Together with William Bradford, he operated the Pilgrim Press, which produced pamphlets and books aimed at influencing public opinion in England.
+This protection turned out to be particularly useful to Thomas Brewer.
+He financed the Pilgrim Press, which produced pamphlets and books aimed at influencing public opinion in England.

 Beadle protected Brewer